 In front of his army he fought with Wèi General Xú Zhì, and Nì facing the battle line fell and died, though those he killed and injured were also numerous.
 At his death his eldest son Yīng was Marquis of Xīxiāng, so his next son Hùxióng inherited his title.

 When the southern people and foreigners of Yuèxī heard that Nì had died, there were none that did not weep with grief, and they established a Temple for Nì, and in all seasons when there was flood or drought they offered sacrifices to it.
 (3)

-- (3) Yìbù Qíjiù Zhuàn states: I have observed Zhāng Nì’s behavior, appearance, and speech, and it cannot frighten people, but his tacticcal abilites are considerable, and he his intensity is indeed enough to establish his authority.
+- (3) Yìbù Qíjiù Zhuàn states: I have observed Zhāng Nì’s behavior, appearance, and speech, and it cannot frighten people, but his tactical abilites are considerable, and his intensity is indeed enough to establish his authority.
 As a servant he has loyal and devoted integrity and is of the sort that has clear and upright nature, and when he acts he always considers the law.
 Hòu-zhǔ deeply esteemed him.
 Even compared to the heroic warriors of the ancient past, he was not so far!

 - Shǔ Shìpǔ states: Nì’s grandson Yì was a Jìn Inspector of Liángzhōu.